 Rolling terrain with some longer climbs.
 Moderate cycling level.
 Leisurely level with an ebike.

-7 nights lodging, 7 breakfasts, 5 dinners, snacks, rental hybrid or road bike, van support, and trained guides.
+7 nights lodging, 7 breakfasts, 5 dinners, snacks, rental hybrid or road bike, maps & cue sheets, van support, and trained guides.

 Hybrid or road bike is included in the cost of the tour.
-Electric-assist bike is $195.
+Electric-assist e-bike is $195.

 Fly in and out of the Edinburgh airport.
-Then take the 30-minute Airlink 100 bus for about $6 to the city center and walk the ½ mile to our hotel.
-Or take a taxi.
+Then take a bus or taxi to our starting hotel.
 At the end of the tour, we will shuttle you to the Edinburgh airport, arriving by 9:30am.
 You can also fly round-trip to Glasgow.
-There are buses and trains that go between the two cities, take less than 2 hours and cost less than $30.
+There are buses and trains that go between the two cities, take less than 2 hours and cost about $50.

 DAY 1: If time allows, come early (or stay late) to explore Edinburgh.
-Built over centuries on seven hills in a narrow spit of land, the city begs to be discovered.
+Built over centuries on seven hills on a narrow spit of land, the city begs to be discovered on foot.
 The Edinburgh Castle watches over the city from its perch on Castle Rock.
 Lined with charming historic landmarks, cafés and stores selling kilts, the Royal Mile connects the castle to the Palace of Holyroodhouse, one of the Queen’s official residences.
 If that doesn’t keep you busy, visit the St. Giles Cathedral, the Royal Botanical Garden, and the National Museum.
-Then we will meet at 3:00pm for a rental bike fitting, orientation and dinner.
-0 miles.